 Recently, however, several clubs have recognised that hydration is essential and that no single strategy suits all players in all environments.
 This has led to an assessment of individual needs so that a personal drinking strategy can be put in place.
 This practice appears to have gained ground in American football, where pre-season training typically takes place in the extreme heat and involves two daily sessions.
 In recent years, several high-profile fatalities, including that of Korey Stringer in the NFL, have raised awareness of what can happen when things go seriously wrong.
 Several of the top English football clubs now have monitoring strategies in place.

 At its simplest level, weighing players before and after training indicates their level of dehydration and risk of heat illness.
 It accounts for the amount of sweat lost and the amount of fluid drunk and gives the net balance.
 There will be a small amount of weight loss due to the fuels used to produce energy (primarily carbohydrates, with a bit of fat), but this amount is relatively small.
 There will also be water loss from the lungs and loss through the skin.
 A weight loss of 1kg represents a net loss of 1L of body fluid.

-A slightly better measure is obtained if the player is weighed before and after training or competition (nude and dry on both occasions) and his (or her) drinks bottle is also weighed before and after, assuming that all players drink from their own bottles and that anything that is taken from the bottle is swallowed and not spilled/poured over the head/spat out.
-If the decrease in weight of the drinks bottle is added to the decrease in weight of the player, we get the actual sweat loss.
+A slightly better measure is obtained if the player is weighed before and after training or competition (nude and dry on both occasions) and his (or her) drinks bottle is also weighed before and after, assuming that all players drink from their bottles and that anything that is taken from the bottle is swallowed and not spilt/poured over the head/spat out.
+If the decrease in weight of the drinks bottle is added to the reduction in weight of the player, we get the actual sweat loss.
 We also get a measure of the player's drinking behaviour.